gRastello/Mankai/doc/mankai.md

 Mankai is a toy programming language designed to be run on Telegram bots.
 It's dynamically typed and has a lisp-like syntax.

 ## Types
-Mankai objects can currently be of five kinds: numbers, strings, lists, special forms or native functions.
-Mankai numbers are always 64-bit floats, Mankai lists can contain items of mixed types, the empty list is a valid list.
+Mankai objects can currently be of six kinds: numbers, strings, bools, lists, special forms or native functions.
+Mankai numbers are always 64-bit floats, booleans can obviously be only true or false, Mankai lists can contain items of mixed types, the empty list is a valid list.

 ## Examples
 If you fire up the REPL you can start typing in some expressions: